Two Chinese Sites Added to Cultural Heritage List

 Just added to UNESCO's World Cultural Heritage List, the Sanqingshan National Park located in Jiangxi Province, is famous for its remarkable landscape and bizarrely shaped peaks and pillars, many of which resemble humans, or animals.
 The park was officially listed as a national park in March of 2007 and covers an area of over 200 square kilometers.

-The park is named for Sanqing Mountain located in the park.
+The park is named after Sanqing Mountain located in the park.
 Although not too well known today, the mountain was a pilgrimage site for Taoist during the Tang Dynasty, which was the golden era of Taoism.
 The name Sanqing means “Three Distinct” because the mountain features three main peaks; Yujing Peak, Yuhua Peak, and Yuxu Peak.
-The main peak, Yujing Peak is 1,817 meters above sea level, is famous for a huge stone known as the Shengtian Stone.
-It is said that Taoists who climb this stone will ascent into heaven.
+The main peak, Yujing Peak is 1,817 meters above sea level and is famous for a huge stone known as the Shengtian Stone.
+It is said that Taoists who climb this stone will ascend into heaven.
 Another famous lesser peak is known as Nvshen Feng, or Goddess Peak.
 It is said that originally the peak was the daughter of an old man who gathered medicinal herbs on the mountains.
 The girl overheard some Taoist immortals talking about the supreme deity of Taoism.
 She told others what she had heard, and was punished by being turned into the peak.
 The park is located in a subtropical zone making it abundant with plant and animal life.
 Over 1,000 species of plants and 800 species of animals have been found in the park.
 The park also features numerous lakes, ponds, and waterfalls, some as high as 60 meters.

 New cultural sites inscribed during the 32nd session